Joseph Kerckhoffs

-Joseph Romain Louis Kerckhoffs (Nuth, 3 September 1789 – Mechelen, 10 October 1867) was a Dutch physician.
-He was a physician in Napoleon's army and after 1815 chief physician of the Dutch military hospitals.
+Joseph Romain Louis Kerckhoffs (Nuth, 3 September 1789 – Mechelen, 10 October 1867) was a Dutch medical doctor.
+He was a medical doctor in Napoleon's army and after 1815 chief physician of the Dutch military hospitals.
 Numerous publications have been published by him to promote (military) medicine and combat quackery.

 Biography

 Kerckhoffs was born in Grijzegrubben, Nuth, as the son of Joannes Franciscus Carolus Kerckhoffs, alderman, mayor and surgeon in Nuth.
 After being homeschooled by the Jesuit /home teacher Ceurvorst, he left for Heidelberg at the age of 16 to study law at the insistence of his parents, but Kerckhoffs chose to study medicine instead, obtaining his doctorate in 1811.
 On 23 January 1814 Kerckhoffs married Gregorine Chapuis in Maastricht, with whom he had a son in 1817: Eugène.
 In the 1810s and 1820s he served in the French and Dutch armies.
 He lived the last years of his life with his son in Mechelen, where he died in 1867 at the age of 78.